-I use Google Sheets to embed spreadsheets on this website.
-The portfolio table, Dividend Aristocrats Ranking tool, and the Debt-Free S&P 500 List all use it.
-I just copy the Excel data into a Google Sheet and paste the embedded code into my WordPress installation.
+I used to use Google Sheets to embed spreadsheets on this website.
+Just copy the Excel data into a Google Sheet and paste the embedded code into a WordPress installation.

 Live data from Yahoo Finance used to integrate well with Google Sheets, but that functionality no longer works.
 There’s another way to do it now.